-Texas rejects Sons of Confederate Veterans specialty license plate
+Texas rejected Sons of Confederate Veterans specialty license plate

 The Texas Division of the Sons of Confederate Veterans proposed a specialty plate that prominently featured the Confederate battle flag.
 The Texas Department of Motor Vehicles Board rejected the plate, reasoning that too many people find the Confederate flag offensive.

 The Sons of Confederate Veterans sued, claiming that the Board had committed unlawful viewpoint discrimination.
 A federal district court ruled in favor of the Board.
 However, a divided three-judge panel of the Fifth U.S. Circuit Court of Appeals reversed, finding that the specialty license plates were a form of private speech and that the state denial of the plate design amounted to viewpoint discrimination.